DecisionToolkit/dsntk-docs/pages/guide/commands/command-exs.md

 # Saving examples

-^dt provides a set of examples ready to play with.
+&#8203;<DsntkName/> provides a set of examples ready to play with.

-To install examples in **examples** directory, enter:
+To install the built-in examples in, e.g., the **examples** directory, type:

 ```shell
 $ dsntk exs examples